-Meeting of the Minds CE Program - Pain Management
+Meeting of the Minds CE Program - Antibiotic Resistance and Stewardship

 Prior to the discussion, enjoy networking, drinks, and heavy hors d’oeuvres.

 Time: 5:30-6:30 p.m. networking and refreshments 6:30-8 p.m. panel discussion